-In addition, each of the four nations also has specific legislation pertaining to the breeding and sale of dogs.
+In addition, there is also specific legislation pertaining to the breeding and sale of dogs.
 Those breeding/selling three or more litters of dogs in any twelve month period and/or breeding and advertising the selling of dogs must have a licence to do so.
-If, after an initial inspection by a vet and qualified local inspector, a breeder obtains a licence, they are expected to adhere to a number of conditions, such as maintaining clear records, displaying their licence in any advertisements, providing a suitable environment and diet, protecting breeding dogs and puppies from pain, suffering, injury and disease, and also implementing a suitable socialisation and habituation programme for their puppies.
-Breeders must ensure that a bitch is not mated if aged less than 12 months, does not give birth to more than one litter of puppies every 12 months, nor give birth to more than six litters in total.
-These conditions, again, would clearly be breached by a puppy farm.
-In addition, the licence should also clearly state the numbers of breeding bitches, stud dogs, and litters on the premises, as well as the number of other dogs present on the premises, including pets and retired dogs.
-In each case, subsequent inspections are carried out by local authorities, and breeders who fail to maintain minimum standards can have their licence either suspended, varied or revoked.
-It is also an offence to contravene any licence condition, and those who do so are liable to a fine and/or up to six months imprisonment.
+Licenced breeders are expected to adhere to a number of conditions, such as maintaining clear records, displaying their licence in any advertisements, providing a suitable environment and diet, protecting breeding dogs and puppies from pain, suffering, injury and disease, and also implementing a suitable socialisation and habituation programme for their puppies.
+Breeders must ensure that a dog is not mated if aged less than 12 months, does not give birth to more than one litter of puppies every 12 months, nor give birth to more than six litters in total.
+The licence should also clearly state the numbers of breeding dogs, stud dogs, and litters on the premises, as well as the number of other dogs present on the premises.
+Breeders who fail to maintain minimum standards can have their licence either suspended, varied or revoked and are also liable to a fine and/or up to six months imprisonment.